xiazhi1/clock/README.md

-# clock
+# Tkinter_Clock

-this clock is mainly based on the tkinter and python.
-Hope it can helps you!
+This project is mainly based on Python and Tkinter.
+The goal of design is to create a simple and useful clock for people to use.
+Hope it can helps you.